 Pro bono programs benefit from a planned and coordinated approach.
-Most law firms in Australia with 50 or more full-time equivalent lawyers now have a pro bono coordinator.1 A formal structure for a pro bono program is a key component in establishing a sustainable pro bono culture, regardless of the firm’s size.
+Approximately 75% of law firms in Australia with 50 or more full-time equivalent lawyers now have a pro bono coordinator.[i]
+A formal structure for a pro bono program is a key component in establishing a sustainable pro bono culture, regardless of the firm’s size.

 1.1.1 WHY FIRMS SHOULD HAVE A PLAN FOR PRO BONO LEGAL WORK

-Properly designing, structuring and coordinating a firm’s pro bono program significantly enhances the firm’s ability to:
+Properly designing, structuring, and coordinating a firm’s pro bono program significantly enhances its ability to:

 - send a consistent message about its values;

-- provide valuable opportunities for training and experience to lawyers;
+- provide lawyers with valuable opportunities for training and experience;

 The Planning Checklist below may assist firms to achieve these outcomes.

-Even though law firm pro bono in Australia has become much more sophisticated over the past decade, the recommendations for a large law firm’s pro bono program that were made by Roger West at the very first National Pro Bono Conference in 2000 still hold true.
+Even though pro bono in Australia has become much more sophisticated in subsequent years, the recommendations for a large law firm’s pro bono program that were made by Roger West at the very first National Pro Bono Conference in 2000 still hold true.
 West suggests that a pro bono program will have the best chance of success if it:

 - has the clear support of the firm’s leaders;